The mind needs books like a sword needs a whetstone. Let's find you some great books!

 The Alchemist is Paulo Coelho’s most celebrated work as an author.
 The story centers around a young boy named Santiago, a shepherd who is discontent with his life.
-He gets a premonition of finding a treasure that would take him on a journey – something that gives his life meaning.
+He has a premonition of finding a treasure that would take him on a journey – something that would give his life meaning.

 This unique story has inspired and changed the lives of many people.
-There are many other books that have similarly helped and inspired transformation.
-So, let's take a look at some enthralling books like The Alchemist;
+There are many other books that have similarly helped people and inspired transformation.
+So, let's take a look at some enthralling books similar to The Alchemist.

 Life of Pi is a magical reading experience, offering the gems of worldly and other-worldly knowledge to its readers.
 The cover page of the book expands our horizontal extension of imagination towards the limitless ocean.

-Life of Pi is written by a Spanish born Canadian author, Yann Martel.
+Life of Pi is written by a Spanish-born Canadian author, Yann Martel.
 The author recalls his days in India.
 He found himself as an outcast in the strange kingdom of Gods.
-Traveling further he found sacred homes of different Gods.
+Traveling farther, he found sacred homes of different gods.
 He definitely felt godless and friendless wandering around the big city of Mumbai.
-He observed animals and the vast oceanic waves crashing the shores of the city.
-An idea of this masterpiece had already penetrated in the author's mind by then.
+He observed animals and the vast oceanic waves crashing on the shores of the city.
+An idea of this masterpiece had already penetrated the author's mind by then.

 The account is the self-exploration of a little boy who believes in the demonstration of his thoughts and beliefs.
-The emotions are strongly driven in the narrative with unimaginable forces that will shape the boy's future.
-The book is a beautiful combination of history, theology, sociology, and anthropology – a masterpiece everyone should peruse, at least once.
+The emotions are strongly driven in the narrative by unimaginable forces that will shape the boy's future.
+The book is a beautiful combination of history, theology, sociology, and anthropology – a masterpiece everyone should read at least once.

 The book traces its construction from The Narrative of Arthur Gordon Pym by Edgar Allan Poe.
 It has also inspired a feature film by the same name, directed by Ang Lee.
 Those looking for a book like The Alchemist should not miss out on this gem.

-Siddhartha is a spiritual novel by German author, Hermann Hesse.
+Siddhartha is a spiritual novel by German author Hermann Hesse.
 The author is a Nobel laureate who wrote this book in German.
-This is the story of a man who leaves his abode in search of ultimate-enlightenment.
-Much like the life of Gautama Buddha, Siddhartha is a young man who moves on to a journey of self-discovery.
+This is the story of a man who leaves his abode in search of ultimate enlightenment.
+Much like the life of Gautama Buddha, Siddhartha is a young man who begins a journey of self-discovery.

 The message of Eastern philosophy is beautifully transcribed in the writing of Hesse.
-The author collectively differentiates between the western individualism and eastern awakening of living a worthy life.
-A book like this is an ultimate life changer for millions of people.
-Since the author is influenced by Nihilist philosophers in Germany, he took a step to understand the meaning of life.
+The author collectively differentiates between western individualism and eastern awakening of living a worthy life.
+A book like this is the ultimate life-changer for millions of people.
+Since the author is influenced by Nihilist philosophers in Germany, he took a step toward understanding the meaning of life.

 It's Siddhartha's story, a wealthy Brahmin whose intellectuality and handsome features attract everyone, yet he is not content with his life.
 He leaves his home with his friend for answers.
 Siddhartha, through his experience, decides that the life of asceticism is not his path to bliss.
 It’s more difficult to reach enlightenment through the ‘samsara’.

 A household life where people face difficulties of attachment yet fulfill their duties is worthier than living a singularly individual life.
 Through a beautiful courtesan, Siddhartha learns the art of physical love.
-The novel's success was adapted in a motion picture in the year 1972, by American director, Conrad Rooks.
+The novel was adapted into a motion picture in 1972 by American director Conrad Rooks.
 If you love this book, maybe give this movie a shot.

-The Boy in Striped Pajamas is a 2006 holocaust novel, following the story of a boy’s journey to explore the backwoods of his home.
+The Boy in Striped Pajamas is a 2006 holocaust novel following the story of a boy’s journey to explore the backwoods of his home.
 The times during the World War were tough and desolating for Germany.
-As an active participant in the Second World War, Germans were confounded with strict codes.
+As active participants in the Second World War, Germans were confounded with strict codes.

 The story is filled with immense hatred, love, unfairness, and friendship.
 It finds momentum around the eight-year-old child Bruno who travels from Berlin to Auschwitz.
 Bruno is a curious child.
 He lives away from reality and tries to fit in the answers his elders have to offer.
 Once exploring the woods, he finds a similar aged little boy, seated across a partition of electric fences.

-This meeting would lead to many adventures and lasting friendship.
+This meeting would lead to many adventures and lasting friendships.
 We can feel the tension and the cruel outrage of the Nazi soldiers.
 Many people have disliked the concept of this book and rejected it as a fable holocaust.
-There are many moments that are filled with genuine fun adding a layer of humor to their friendship.
+There are many moments that are filled with genuine fun, adding a layer of humor to their friendship.